-Facebook Peer Pressure
+Social Media Peer Pressure

-Facebook Peer Pressure Negative Effects
+Social Media Peer Pressure Negative Effects

 There is also an argument to be made that when we are presented with these pictures and snapshots of other lives, we naturally fill in the blanks ourselves, that they must have been the best holidays ever, or that these people must have better lives than our own.
 This feeling of peer pressure is much more difficult to overcome as it is self-constructed.
 When we construct stories in our own minds, we naturally do not doubt their reality.
 This can be much more harmful, as we are taking this idealised information to be true.
-In turn we feel pressure to post the pictures that best present our own lives; an attractive picture of ourselves, or a status about how fantastic an event was, that was in reality mediocre.
+In turn we can feel pressure to post the pictures that best present our own lives; an attractive picture of ourselves, or a status about how fantastic an event was, that was in reality mediocre.

-So what should we be doing to avoid the negative and embrace the positive aspects of Facebook peer pressure?
-Firstly it is vital to remember that everyone on Facebook is subjected to the same peer pressure as we are, to present the best version of themselves in order to compete with others.
+So what should we be doing to avoid the negative and embrace the positive aspects of social media peer pressure?
+Firstly it is vital to remember that everyone on social media is subjected to the same peer pressure as we are, to present the best version of themselves in order to compete with others.
 If you are going to benefit from peer pressure, you need to avoid taking cues from social media posts as to what defines success.
 Remember, you are only seeing a snapshot of the person, a moment in time.
-When was the last time you saw an update that said “I have put on 5 pounds in the last month,” or “I haven’t got as many friends as it appears”?
+When was the last time you saw an update that said “I have put on 5kg in the last month,” or “I haven’t got as many friends as it appears”?
 Never.
 That doesn’t mean it didn’t happen, just that people don’t want to share those moments with the world.
 Getting feedback from people sharing the same interests can be valuable.
 It’s healthy even to have that intrinsic feeling “I want what they’ve got, how do I get it?”
 It only becomes problematic when it overrides common sense and leaves you feeling like a failure, unable to continue or improve.

-How to Combat Facebook Peer Pressure
+How to Combat Social Media Peer Pressure

 - Tell yourself: I am only seeing a moment in time of their success and all people portray success over failure.